-The reason for my negativity is that some users purchase an ultrasonic rat deterrent but I cannot be sure they are being used effectively.
-After a discussion with a number of users, I can see varying levels of success when using one of these devices, and I am sure this is down to the way they are being used.
+My negativity is that some users purchase an ultrasonic rat deterrent, but I cannot be sure they are being used effectively.
+After a discussion with several users, I can see varying levels of success when using one of these devices, and I am sure this is down to how they are being used.

 Also, it is worth remembering that mice and rats are very adaptive.
-Sure, they can be deterred by ultrasonic deterrents, but when they learn to avoid these areas, they will simply find another area to travel and set up a nest.
+Sure, they can be deterred by ultrasonic deterrents, but they will find another area to travel and set up a nest when they learn to avoid these areas.
 If you are going to buy one, it is best to buy a few to ensure all areas are covered.

 You will also need some external power sockets in your yard to power the devices.

 Store food correctly